Catch chapter opener illustration

 In her workshop, Catch begins every first-day lesson the same way.
 She unfolds her net on the workbench.
 She opens her field-notebook.
 She writes four words at the top of a fresh page: WHO.
 WHAT.
 WHY.
 WHEN.
 She says: “I am Catch.
 The data-pipeline primitive I teach is collection.
 The move is answer the four questions before you analyze.
 Who collected this data?
 What did they collect?
 Why did they collect it?
 When?
 Without those answers, the dataset is a black box.”

 • Always ask: who collected this?
-(Is it a government?
-A company?
-A school?
-A research institution?
-A community group?
-An individual?
-Each has different reasons and different incentives.)
+Was it the government?
+A big company?
+Your school?
+A science lab?
+A neighborhood group?
+Just one person?
+Each one had different reasons.
+They wanted different things.

 • Always ask: when?
-(Data from 1950 is not data from 2025.
-Data from one year may not represent typical conditions.)
+Data from 1950 is not like data from 2025.
+Data from just one year might not show the usual.

 “It is not hard.
 It is the four questions.
 Who?
 What?
 Why?
 When?
 Answer before you analyze.
 Data is never neutral.
 The collection shapes everything downstream.